Interior singularity and branching of geodesics in real-analytic sub-Riemannian manifolds: Introduction

 The Chow-Rashewskii Theorem ensures that $M$ is horizontally path-connected, and thus the sub-Riemannian distance between two points $p,q\in M$, given by

 is well-defined, continuous, and compatible with the manifold topology.
 Given $p,q \in M$, a horizontal curve $\eta:[0,T]\to M$ joining them is a \emph{length-minimizer} if

 If, in addition, $\eta$ is parametrized by arc-length, it is referred to as a \emph{minimizing geodesic}.
+An important class of \sr manifolds is given by Carnot groups, i.e., nilpotent Lie groups with stratified Lie algebra, which naturally arise as the metric tangents of \sr manifolds.

 The study of length-minimizing curves is one of the most important and difficult topics in sub-Riemannian geometry.
-The Pontryagin Maximum Principle (cf. \cite[Chapter 4]{ABB20}) determines first-order necessary conditions for a horizontal curve to be a minimizing geodesic.
+The Pontryagin Maximum Principle (cf. \cite[Ch.\ 4]{ABB20}) determines first-order necessary conditions for a horizontal curve to be a minimizing geodesic.
 Every horizontal curve satisfying those conditions is called an {\em extremal curve}, and thus, every minimizing geodesic is an extremal curve.
 Extremal curves are divided into two non-disjoint classes, called {\em normal} and {\em abnormal} (or {\em singular}) curves.
 Normal curves are solutions of a geodesic equation, and thus they are smooth and locally minimizing.
 These are the only types of extremal curves appearing in Riemannian geometry.
 Instead, abnormal curves are a priori no more regular than absolutely continuous, and their length-minimality properties are unknown.
 Thus, the difficulty in studying of minimizing geodesics lies in the possible presence of {\em strictly abnormal} extremals, i.e., those curves that are abnormal but not normal.
 We refer the reader to~\cite{ABB20,J14,libro_Enrico,Mon02,Rif14} for an exhaustive introduction to sub-Riemannian geometry and to the problems related to minimizing geodesics.

 In this paper, we deal with two central problems concerning strictly abnormal minimizing geodes-ics: regularity and branching.